sasdallas/reduceOS/README.md

 - **TODO:** ext2 driver deletion functions suck
 - **Likely will never be fixed:** Kernel security is not being upheld with usermode as kernel pages are RW.
 Not good! (needs to be fixed in allocatePage)
 - **Likely will never be fixed:** A bitmap that is too large will crash the system
-- **Likely will never be fixed:** Time will not be entirely returned correctly

 # Credits